 After using data to identify topics that your community has responded to, you should begin to look at unique ways and angles you can use to approach that topic freshly and excitingly.
 You don’t want to create the same content that everyone else has been developing.
 You want to find a new and exciting way to facilitate interest.

 Create a list of common questions that your audience typically asks or may want to know about a given topic.
 Use those questions as a guide for the way that you approach topics.
 Remember — people engage with topics because they have genuine questions.
 You want to present your content as an answer to those questions.

 Quora can be useful for finding questions from your audience.
 Quora is a community built around asking and answering questions and makes for an excellent research tool for determining what questions your audience has and how you can position yourself as an authority by answering those questions.

 Step #3: Filter your List to Focus on Potential

-Once you have a list of questions for each topic, filter your list down to the angles and questions that you think your audience will find the most interesting.
+Once you have a list of questions for each topic, filter your list down to the angles and items that you think your audience will find the most interesting.
 Just because you can think of ten relevant questions about a given topic doesn’t mean that you need to create content for each of those questions.
-Several of those questions can be answered in the same article.
-Choose angles that seem fresh and interesting to your audience.
+You can answer several in the same article.
+Choose angles that seem fresh and exciting to your audience.

-Filter questions by the subjects that they tackle.
 You don’t want to focus too much on one specific category, so separating your list by category is a good start.
-Once you’ve done that, then you can start to flesh out topic ideas that can cover singular or multiple questions from your list.
+Once you’ve done that, then you can start to flesh out topic ideas that can cover single or multiple questions from your list.